 Firstly, it is important to remember that Fleas are rarely attracted to humans as hosts, in comparison to their pets.
 Humans mostly suffer Flea bites from those found on dogs and cats.
 These bites will occur in large clusters and will cause an itching sensation.
 It is not uncommon for individuals to be especially sensitive to these bites, as they develop a group of red bumps or hives on the infected area.

 These Flea bites are most often attracted to the lower half of legs, around the shin and ankle areas.
 Flea bites can also occur on forearms of pet owners who frequently carry their pets.
-Human Fleas are the only type that occur in groups of two or three.
+Human Fleas are the only type that occurs in groups of two or three.
 Some individuals develop serious allergic reactions to the Flea saliva, so a single bite is all it takes for them to feel irritation.
 Rarely, it is possible to transmit diseases from the bacteria and viruses present on Fleas.

 Flea bite treatment for Humans